c4leab/100-days-of-code/log.md

 **Today's Progress:** Finished the basic HTML and basic CSS portion of FCC course.
 Mostly a revision of things I already knew.
 Some new things I learned were CSS Variables and how to use them and Media Querys and how they are used to increase the responsiveness of a website.

 **Link to work:** doing FCC course.

+### Day 5: March 15, 2022

+**Today's Progress:** Started and got about 70% through the Applied Visual Design portion of the FCC course.
+Learned a few HTML tags and a bunch of CSS properties.
+Used the stuff I learned to create a moon and heart graphic.

+**Link to work:** doing FCC course.